Is your TCL TV not turning on?

 If you are using an IR remote, then confirm that you have a good line of site to your TV.

-If you are using a Roku Voice remote, confirm that it is connected to the same local network as your TV.
+If you are using an RF remote, confirm that it is connected to the same local network as your TV.

 Don’t forget to check the batteries in your remote, replacing the existing ones with brand new batteries if you have no way of checking them.